-The board endorses the 2007 ASX Principles of Good Corporate Governance and Best Recommendations, and has adopted corporate governance charters and policies reflecting those recommendations to the extent appropriate having regard to the size and circumstances of the Company.

-The Company is committed to ensuring that its governance systems maintain the Company's focus on transparency, responsibility and accountability.
-For further information on corporate governance policies adopted by Chinalco Yunnan Copper Resources Limited, refer to our website: www.cycal.com.au.
+The Board endorses the ASX Corporate Governance Principles and Recommendations, and has adopted corporate governance charters and policies reflecting those recommendations to the extent appropriate having regard to the size and circumstances of the Company.
+The Company is committed to ensuring that its corporate governance systems maintain the Company's focus on transparency, responsibility and accountability.
+For further information on corporate governance policies adopted, refer to our website: www.cycal.com.au.